When the spam bot didn’t consider other reasons for your email to appear on Instagram…

 He confuses freedom with price – RMS never refuses anyone the right to charge for programs.
 Joel belittles the importance of GNU in a modern Linux system.
 He calls him “choleric”.
 He claims you cannot earn money on Free Software (maybe he needs to talk to some of the Linux kernel hackers) and he seems to think that Windows is crucial to office workers.
 Software licenses a crime against humanity?
 From the person who has authored several very widely used software licenses?

-The final part about the drugs are just plain rude.
+The final part about the drugs is just plain rude.

 During the interview, Joel mentions several times that he is using Ubuntu at home (and Stallman explains that it is one of the non-free GNU/Linux systems).
 It is an excellent proof that just because someone is using a Linux-based OS, they don’t have to know one iota or care the slightest about some of the values and ethics that lie behind its creation.